 - から = You got scolded by the teacher because you didn't hand in your homework.

 In contrast, using ので leads naturally to the conclusion, subtly suggesting that this was the fault of the person not submitting their homework; it can come off as pointing out the fault or blame more explicitly.
-Here, it is implying that not handing in the homework directly resulted in you getting scolded.
+Here, it is explaining that not handing in the homework directly lead to you getting scolded.

 When you have no control over the cause of something, it is very common to use ので; this is because there is a clear, logical reason for why something happened.
 On the other hand, you may use から if it is based on personal beliefs or feelings rather than concrete evidence or reasoning.